-- · the economic and competitive conditions in the asset-backed securities market; - the performance of our current and future automobile contracts; - the performance of our residual interests from our securitizations and warehouse credit facilities; - any operating difficulties or pricing pressures we may experience; - our ability to obtain credit enhancement for our securitizations; - our ability to establish and maintain dealer relationships; - the passage of laws or regulations that affect us adversely; - \cdot our ability to compete with our competitors; and - · our ability to acquire and finance automobile contracts.
+- the economic and competitive conditions in the asset-backed securities market; - the performance of our current and future automobile contracts; - the performance of our residual interests from our securitizations and warehouse credit facilities; - any operating difficulties or pricing pressures we may experience; - our ability to obtain credit enhancement for our securitizations; - our ability to establish and maintain dealer relationships; - the passage of laws or regulations that affect us adversely; - · our ability to compete with our competitors; and - our ability to acquire and finance automobile contracts.

 Depending upon the outcome of one or more of these factors, we may not be able to generate sufficient cash flow from operations or obtain sufficient funding to satisfy all of our obligations.
-Over the last few years the credit performance of our automobile contracts has been adversely affected by general economic conditions, and adverse effects on performance of our automobile contracts held in securitization pools result in an adverse effect on performance of residual interests.
-Such factors may result in our being unable to pay our debts timely or as agreed.
+From 2008 through 2010 the credit performance of our automobile contracts was adversely affected by general economic conditions, which adversely affected the performance of our residual interests.
+Such factors could result in our being unable to pay our debts timely or as agreed.
 If we were unable to pay our debts, we would be required to pursue one or more alternative strategies, such as selling assets, refinancing or restructuring our indebtedness or selling additional equity capital.
 These alternative strategies might not be feasible at the time, might prove inadequate or could require the prior consent of our lenders.